We've lost the 'grandfather of the nation', UK's Prince Andrew says

-LONDON (Reuters) -The death of Britain’s Prince Philip has deprived the nation of its grandfather and left a huge void for his wife of 73 years, Queen Elizabeth, the couple’s second son said on Sunday.
+LONDON (Reuters) - The death of Prince Philip has left a huge void for his wife Queen Elizabeth and Britain has lost its “grandfather”, his son Prince Andrew said on Sunday, as tributes poured in and the royals thanked the public for its support.

+Andrew joined his siblings Charles, Anne and Edward in saying they had taken strength from the outpouring of affection and would rally around their mother in her time of grief.

+“You know it’s going to happen but you are never really ready,” Anne said in a statement.

-Prince Andrew described Philip as a “remarkable man” after he left a private service in Windsor, where his father died on Friday at the age of 99.
+Andrew called his father a “remarkable man” after he left a private church service in Windsor, near where Philip died on Friday aged 99.

 “It’s a great loss,” he said.
 “I think the way I would put it is we’ve lost almost the grandfather of the nation.”

-He said the family was rallying around his 94-year-old mother, adding she was stoical in the face of a loss that she had described as “having left a huge void in her life”.
+Andrew said of his 94-year-old mother that the queen was stoical in the face of a loss that she had described as “having left a huge void in her life”.

 Andrew has rarely been seen in public since he stepped down from official duties in 2019 over the controversy surrounding his association with the disgraced late U.S. financier Jeffrey Epstein.

-Prayers were said for Philip at the private service in All Saints Chapel in Windsor Great Park west of London, echoing church services across the country.
+The prayers for Philip at the service in All Saints Chapel in Windsor Great Park west of London echoed church services across the country.

-At a service at Canterbury Cathedral, the Archbishop of Canterbury prayed for those who found that the death of the Duke of Edinburgh, as Philip was officially known, had left a “very great gap” in their lives.
+At Canterbury Cathedral, the Archbishop of Canterbury prayed for those who found that the death of the Duke of Edinburgh, as Philip was officially known, had left a “very great gap” in their lives.

 As part of eight days of national mourning, people gathered outside Windsor Castle and other royal palaces to leave flowers, while religious and political leaders expressed support for the queen, the world’s oldest and longest-reigning monarch.